kameryn1811/Bandcamp-Downloader/README.md

 **⚠️ About Quality**

-This tool downloads the free **128 kbps MP3 streams** that Bandcamp makes available for previewing music.
-These are the same quality files you hear when streaming on the website.
+This tool downloads the **free streams** that Bandcamp makes available for previewing music.
+The quality is typically low (128kbps) but may vary.

-**Converting to FLAC, OGG, or WAV does NOT improve quality** - it only changes the file format.
-The source remains 128 kbps.

 **🎵 Support the Artists**

-For high-quality audio (FLAC, 320 kbps MP3, etc.), **please purchase albums directly from Bandcamp**.
+For high-quality audio (Lossless FLAC, WAV, 320 kbps MP3, etc.), **please purchase albums directly from Bandcamp**.

 Bandcamp is one of the best platforms for independent artists:
 * Artists receive a larger share of revenue than other platforms